malloydata/malloy/docs/_src/visualizations/dashboards.md

 --! {"isRunnable": true, "showAs":"html", "runMode": "auto", "size":"large", "isPaginationEnabled": true, "queryName": "county_dashboard", "source": "/inline/airports_mini.malloy", "dataStyles": {"by_fac_type": {"renderer": "bar_chart"},"by_county": {"renderer": "bar_chart"}}}
 query: county_dashboard is airports -> by_state_and_county
 ```

+## Additional Charting with Vega Lite
+The `vega` renderer allows much more customization of rendering than the default visualization options provided in the Extension, using the [Vega-Lite](https://vega.github.io/vega-lite/) library.
+For examples of using these in Malloy, check out the `flights_custom_vis` model and styles files in the FAA [Sample Models](/documentation/samples.html) download.